sambler/myblendercontrib/io_scene_ms3d/__README__.txt

     - does not export bones
     - does not export joints
     - does not export keyframes
-    - does not export comments (will never be supported - blender doesn't have similar stuff)

 todo:
-- add support for bones and joints in exporter
+- add support for bones and joints and keyframes in exporter
-- add support for keyframes

 ###############################################################################
     exporter: